Revision Date August 16, 2018

 5.2 Appropriate Design for System Availability

 We will design our System Resources to have the availability requirements to meet the recovery time objectives we believe are prudent or that we have separately agreed with you.

 5.3 Appropriate Design for Data Availability

-We will design our use of Data Facilities to provide security and redundancy in the processing and storage of Data commensurate with the importance of such Data to Your Application.
+We will design our use of Data Facilities to provide security and redundancy in the Processing and storage of Data commensurate with the importance of such Data.
 Redundancy or failover plans and recovery times will be designed based on the business need for timely access to such Data.

 5.4 Litigation Hold

 We agree, upon receipt of notice of any “litigation hold” from you describing any categories of Data subject to the hold, to immediately cease destruction or deletion of any such Data for the period of time specified in the request.